-If you configure the backup policy to copy snapshots across accounts as well as across regions, CPM will combine: it will copy to the other account and to other regions.
+If you configure the backup policy to copy snapshots across accounts as well as across regions, N2WS will combine: it will copy to the other account and to other regions.
 So, you can potentially copy snapshots to regions and accounts.
 It is important to know exactly what you are doing and not let the cost of these actions to be too high.

 Note: Only account type DR Account may be the target of a cross-account recovery.

 When copying snapshots between accounts and not keeping the original snapshots, you will also have the option to restore the instance/volume to the original account.
-CPM will utilize the AWS share snapshot option to enable recovering resources across accounts.
+N2WS will utilize the AWS share snapshot option to enable recovering resources across accounts.